kiranma72/abdm-docs/content/3-milestone2/understanding-consents.md

 	1. The purpose for which they want access to data
 	2. The historical time period of health data
 	3. The type of health records
-	4. How long they wish to keep a copy the data
+	4. How long they wish to keep the copy of the data

 - ABDM uses an electronic consent artefact based on [**MEITY's electronic consent framework**](https://dla.gov.in/sites/default/files/pdf/MeitY-Consent-Tech-Framework%20v1.1.pdf) to allow HIUs to specify their consent request.

 - Users can modify any of the request consent parameters, and provide a consent approval that suits them.

 - Users have the option to revoke the consent they have provided to the HIU, at any time.
-The HIU must remove any copy of the users' data when the consent is revoked.
+The HIU must remove any copy of the user's data when the consent is revoked.

 - All HIPs who are holding any data associated with this consent are notified.
 They must save a copy of the consent artefact in their system.
 Data can be shared against this consent any number of times till the consent expires / is revoked by the user.
 ![Understanding Consents](../understanding-consents.jpg)

 ### Making a consent request (as HIU)

-An HIU can create a request to obtain a patient's consent to access her health information, as follows:
+HIU can create a request to obtain a patient's consent to access his/her health information, as follows:

-1. As an HIU, you will need to log in to sandbox's reference doctor's interface with login credentials (this will be sent to you via email).
-If you don't have your login credentials, Send a Request to Integrate Your Test Environment to NHA.
+1. As a HIU, you will need to log in to sandbox's reference doctor's interface with login credentials (this will be sent to you via email).
+If you don't have your login credentials, send a request to integrate your test environment to NHA.
 NHA will respond along with your login credentials.
 2. After logging in, you can create the consent request by providing the following details:
 	- User's consent manager ID
 	- Purpose of your consent request